bips-hb/micd/README.md

 ### Installation
 Install the packages `graph` and `RBGL` from Bioconductor.
+Make sure that rtools40 is installed on your computer.
 Then, simply type in R to install `micd`

 ```R
 devtools::install_github("bips-hb/micd")
 ```
+(Note: `micd` was created based on R 4.0.3)

 ### References for pcalg

 Markus Kalisch, Martin Maechler, Diego Colombo, Marloes H. Maathuis, Peter Buehlmann (2012).
 Causal Inference Using Graphical Models with the R Package pcalg.
 Journal of Statistical Software, 47(11), 1-26.
 URL http://www.jstatsoft.org/v47/i11/.

 Alain Hauser, Peter Buehlmann (2012).
 Characterization and greedy learning of interventional Markov equivalence classes of directed acyclic graphs.
 Journal of Machine Learning Research, 13, 2409-2464.
 URL http://jmlr.org/papers/v13/hauser12a.html.